OneUptime/oneuptime/HelmChart/public/oneuptime/README.md

 # OneUptime

-OneUptime is one complete SRE and DevOps platform.
+OneUptime is one complete Observability platform.

 OneUptime lets you do: